The Wonder Years reboot to focus on a Black family in 1960s Alabama

 A new family is set to get by with a little help from their friends, as the theme song goes.
 The Wonder Years, the nostalgic 1980s-'90s comedy-drama about a young boy growing up in the 1960s, is coming back with a new look.
-ABC will reboot the iconic show to focus on a Black family in 1960s Alabama, Entertainment Weekly reported on Wednesday.
-Fred Savage, who starred as young Kevin Arnold in the original show, will direct.
-A representative for ABC did not immediately respond to a request for comment.
+ABC will reboot the iconic show to focus on a Black family in 1960s Alabama, and Fred Savage, who starred as young Kevin Arnold in the original show, will direct.

 The half-hour show will cover the same time period as the original show, which was took place from 1968 to 1973.
 Filmmaker Lee Daniels will serve as executive producer, with Saladin Patterson as writer and executive producer.